 Parents, carers, children and young people

 Parents, carers, children and young people cannot apply for laptops, tablets or internet access.
-You should contact your school, college or further education provider for help accessing remote education.
+You should contact your school, college or further education institution for help accessing remote education.

-How and when to order DfE laptops and tablets during coronavirus (COVID-19)
+How and when to order DfE laptops and tablets during the pandemic

 Step 1 Get set up to order